cmecmetrics/Drought_Metrics/README.md

 To use the results of an old PFA analysis, set the optional `-pfa` flag to the path for those PFA results (by default named 'output_principal_metrics_column_defined').
 `python drought_metrics.py -pfa path/to/output_principal_metrics_column_defined`
+By default, cmec_drought_metrics.sh expects the principal metrics file to be placed in the Drought Metrics code folder.
+However, the user can overwrite this.

 ### Watershed Boundaries
 This analysis requires a shapefile containing watershed boundaries.
 The boundary features must contain the fields "Name" and "geometry".